kerchner/r-public-health/_episodes/07-exploring-continuous-data.md

 ## Getting to know our data

-One of the first ways to start getting to know our data is to get some basic statistics.
+One of the first ways to start getting to know our data is to look at some basic statistics.
 Let's see what the `summary()` function does: